 In this example, we demonstrate PALs for an age-structured model of a 1957 outbreak of influenza in Wales.
-Computation is performed using the probabilistic programming language Stan \citep{carpenter2017stan} , taking advantage of its automatic differentiation functionality to implement Hamiltonian Monte Carlo (HMC).
-This example also highlights how the general Latent Compartmental Model can accommodate discrete or discretisable covariates associated with the individual populations: in this case the covariates are indicators of age-group which data generating individuals belong too and this is reflected in the compartment structure of the model.
+Computation is performed using the probabilistic programming language Stan \citep{carpenter2017stan}, taking advantage of automatic differentiation to implement Hamiltonian Monte Carlo (HMC).
+This example also highlights how the general Latent Compartmental Model can accommodate discrete or discretisable covariates associated with subpopulations: in this case the covariates are indicators of the age-group which individuals belong to and this is reflected in the compartment structure of the model.